Table Of Contents

 This is true for many organizations — and it can be aggravating for companies that moved to the cloud for cost savings.

-Firms like McKinsey show companies might not see cloud benefits immediately.
+Firms like McKinsey show that companies might not see cloud benefits immediately.
 Instead, they can expect to gain significant benefits within 1-3 years of implementing cloud computing best practices.

 Credit: McKinsey’s